Linkage Projects 2020 Round 3 Announcement Banner

 Funding agencies are supported by the Australian Research Integrity Committee (ARIC), an internal advisory committee to the Chief Executive Officers (CEOs) of the ARC and the NHMRC.
 ARIC is jointly established by both agencies to review upon application the process used by institutions funded by ARC and NHMRC to investigate allegations of research misconduct.

-ARIC does not conduct a 'merits review' it makes recommendations to the ARC and NHMRC CEOs about any procedural matters identified in the conduct of an investigation.
+ARIC does not conduct a 'merits review'.
+It makes recommendations to the ARC and NHMRC CEOs about any procedural matters identified in the conduct of an investigation.
 The CEO may request the institution to take remedial action to address any issues identified by ARIC.

 Other bodies